kunalsood/SMXTwitterEngine/README.md

 Have a look at the example project for a working demo.

-## ARC
+## iOS 4

-As much as I'd love to use ARC, requiring iOS 4.0 support means I can't :( SMXTwitterEngine does, however, still work in an ARC enabled application.
+I decided to remove iOS 4 support from SMXTwitterEngine while adding support for the streaming API.
+This was mostly because of the overhead of having another JSON parser in the framework.
+Now, it uses NSJSONSerialization for simplicity.

 ## iOS 3